-This post is about Down Syndrome Awareness Month.
-It includes both easier and harder ideas on how to focus your attention in the direction of our community this month.
+The ideas suggested in this post include both easier and harder ideas on how to focus your attention in the direction of (or within) our community.

 In This Post You Will Find: